As2909/Projects/Data Engineer Project - Sales Transformation/README.md

 - **Data Loading:** Transformed data will be loaded into the `transformation-2` container in Delta format. \
 `Converting Parquet tables to Delta format using Databricks adds additional capabilities, such as ACID transactions, time travel, and schema enforcement, making it easier to manage and evolve your data pipelines over time.`

+#### Pipeline 2 : Create Views for Each table
-- **Data Access:** Views will be created in Azure Synapse Analytics to enable querying of the Parquet files stored in Azure Data Lake Storage Gen2.
+- **Create Views:** Views will be created in Azure Synapse Analytics to enable querying of the Parquet files stored in Azure Data Lake Storage Gen2.

 ### Technologies Used
 - Apache Spark
 - Azure Databricks